-Contractors will become Offerors for task orders for which they provide a proposal.
 Contractor shall perform the following steps which are necessary for task order award.
 Contractor shall submit one proposal in response to each TORP, which must include the following information:

 - A cover page that includes the following:

-- The name of the Offeror's organization;
+- The name of the Contractor's organization;

-- Offeror's contact name;
+- Contractor's contact name;

-- Offeror's contact information (address, telephone number, email address, website address);
+- Contractor's contact information (address, telephone number, email address, website address);

-- Offeror's Unique Entity ID number;
+- Contractor's Unique Entity ID number;

 - The date of submittal;

 - A statement verifying the proposal is valid for a period of 120 days; and

-- The signature of a duly authorized Offeror representative.
+- The signature of a duly authorized Contractor representative.

 - A list, by name, of all Key Personnel, along with the labor category they will fill.
-For each Key Personnel, provide a biography that includes his/her educational background,

-job and related experience, a list of specific efforts he/she has supported, and references.

-- A detailed and comprehensive production schedule that includes a proposed schedule and approach for managing and providing the Services and Deliverables (as described in Section B.9.B and defined in Section C.1.I) required by the task order.
+For each key person, provide a biography that includes his/her educational background, job and related experience, a list of specific efforts he/she has supported, and references. - A detailed and comprehensive production schedule that includes a proposed schedule and approach for managing and providing the Services and Deliverables (as defined in Section C.1.I) required by the task order.
 Offeror should also outline any deviations from the task order defined Deliverables or objectives. - Hourly breakdown of each Key Personnel. - Total not to exceed labor hour cost for the project.

-11. KEY PERSONNEL AND LABOR CATEGORIES
+10. KEY PERSONNEL